-Service Identification (A)

-Italy Latvia
+Service Identification (A) In this section, please answer the following questions regarding the context of your digital public service.
 A1A.
-Please provide your name:

-I A

-A1B.
-Please provide your email address:

-We will send your report to this email address

-A

-A1C.
-Please provide your phone number:

-A1D.
-Please indicate the country of the organisation providing the digital public service

-Austria

-Belgium

-Bulgaria

-Croatia

-Cyprus

-Czechia

-Denmark

-⊖ Estonia

-Finland

-France

-Germany

-Greece

-○ Hungary

-Ireland

-Figure 4: TIMAPS questionnaire Section A

-\ A2A.
-A digital public service is a digital service rendered in the public interest.
-What is the name of the digital public service that you provide to the end users (citizens, businesses or other public administrations)?

-\ A2B.
-Use the following criteria to define a digital public service: i) Process and underlying activities, ii) Appearance, iii) Owner (see A3).

-Please describe the process and underlying activities of the digital public service.
-The digital public service always has three phases (1. initiation, 2. processing and 3. delivery of an outcome).
-Focus on the public decision that is the outcome of the service.
-If there is no public decision and/or outcome, focus on the benefits the service provides to the target audience.

-\ A2C.
-Appearance: How does the digital public service deliver the outcome towards the end user group?

-The public service does not deliver the outcome directly towards a person but towards other IT systems (machine-tomachine interface)

-O The public service delivers the outcome towards the end users via traditional channels e.g. phone, postal service

-O The public service delivers the outcome towards the end users via digital channels, e.g. through a web portal/website or an application
+Please provide your name: A1B.
+Please provide your email address: A1C.
+Please provide your phone number: ↑ Please indicate the country if not in the list above A1D.
+Please indicate the country of the organisation providing the service A1E.
+Please provide your role in the organisation providing the service: A1F.
+Please provide the address of the organisation providing the service: What is the name of Figure 4: TIMAPS questionnaire Section A lic service is a digital service rendered in the public interest. the digital public service that you provide to the end users (citizens, businesses or other public administrations)? the public service catalogue name and URI, if it is applicable for the digital public service.
+Please describe the delivery of an outcome decision that is the outcome of the service.
+If there is no public decision and/or outcome, focus on the benefits the A2C.
+Appearance: H ow does the service deliver the outcome towards the end user group?
+The public service be delivers the outcome towards the end users via traditional channels e.g. phone, postal service be delivers the outcome towards the end users via digital channels, e.g. through a web portal/website or an application vers the outcome towards other IT systems (machine-to-machine interface) A2D.
+Please specif fy the email address of the provided service: